Domination

 • Richardson, Henry S, 2002, Democratic Autonomy: Public Reasoning about the Ends of Policy, Oxford: Oxford University Press.

-• Rogers, Melvin, forthcoming, “Race, Domination, and Republicanism”, in Difference without Domination: On Justice and Democracy in Conditions of Diversity, Danielle Allen and Rohini Somanathan (eds), Chicago: University of Chicago Press.
+• Rogers, Melvin, 2020, “Race, Domination, and Republicanism”, in Difference without Domination: On Justice and Democracy in Conditions of Diversity, Danielle Allen and Rohini Somanathan (eds), Chicago: University of Chicago Press.

 • Sager, Alex, 2017, “Immigration Enforcement and Domination: An Indirect Argument for Much More Open Borders”, Political Research Quarterly, 70(1): 42–54. doi:10.1177/1065912916680036